trietphm/chatgpt-slackbot/README.md

 ```

 Note: It will open the Chrome browser, and you have to manually do the CAPTCHA
+Or you can use refer to this page to automatically by pass the CAPTCHA https://github.com/transitive-bullshit/chatgpt-api/blob/v3.3.0/readme.md#captchas

 ## Usage
 - You can send a direct message to the Slack Bot